-The Capstone paper – a workplace experience, applied project or a new business venture – is the final part of your degree and takes place in your final semester.
+These are courses all students in this degree need to take.
+They give you a basic understanding of business processes and practices, and help you decide which subject to focus on later in your studies.
+One of the core courses is the Capstone course – a workplace experience, applied project or a new business venture – which is the final part of your degree and takes place in your last semester.

 The outcomes for graduates of the Bachelor of Business are outlined in the Graduate Profile below.

-You study two degrees at the same time in a single programme of study.
+With these conjoint programmes you study two degrees at the same time in a single programme of study.
 It’s usually possible to complete two three-year degrees in four to five years.
-You need to maintain a B grade average across all papers and do papers from each degree every year.

-The difference between double degrees and conjoint programmes is that in the double degrees you apply for and enrol separately in each of the two degrees.
+You could also study double degrees, where you apply for and enrol separately in each of the two degrees.
+Double degrees can be completed either one after the other or at the same time.
 If you’re considering doing this, it’s important that you contact AUT to discuss your plans.
-Double degrees can be completed either one after the other or concurrently.

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.